MicrosoftDocs/PowerShell-Docs/wmf/networkswitch_overview.md

 # Network Switch Management with PowerShell

-The Get-NetworkSwitchEthernetPort cmdlet now returns the following additional information with instances:
+The **Get-NetworkSwitchEthernetPort** cmdlet now returns the following additional information with instances:
 -   IPAddress – the IP address associated with the port
--   PortMode – the port mode: access, route or trunk
+-   PortMode – the port mode: access, route, or trunk
 -   AccessVLAN – the ID of the VLAN associated with this port in access mode
 -   TrunkedVLANList – a list of IDs of VLANs associated with this port in trunk mode